Laravel-Backpack/docs/6.x/installation.md

 php artisan backpack:build
 ```

-Then go through each CRUD file (Controller, Request, Route Item, Sidebar Item) and customize as you fit.
+Then go through each CRUD file (Controller, Request, Route Item, Menu Item) and customize as you fit.
 If you don't know what those are, and how you can customize them... please take go through our [Getting Started](https://backpackforlaravel.com/docs/5.x/introduction#how-to-start) section, it's important.
 At the very least, read our [Crash Course](https://backpackforlaravel.com/docs/5.x/crud-tutorial).

 <a name="install-add-ons"></a>
 ### Install Add-ons